-ATTACHMENT 5.
+ATTACHMENT 4.
 AUTHORISED USER AGREEMENT

-Portable storage device (PSD) (including laptops)
+• Portable storage device (PSD) (including laptops)

-acknowledge that I have received a PSD belonging to an ECKA service will ensure that the PSD:

-is used for work-related purposes only

-is password-protected at all times

-will not be loaned to unauthorised persons

-will be returned to an ECKA service on cessation of employment will notify the Operations Manager as soon as is practicable if the PSD is damaged, faulty or lost have read the an ECKA service Information and Communication (ICT) Technology Policy and agree to abide by the procedures outlined within.
+• acknow rledge that I have received a PSD belonging to ECKA • will ens ure that the PSD: 0 is used for work-related purposes only 0 is password-protected at all times 0 will not be loaned to unauthorised persons 0 will be returned to ECKA on cessation of employment • will not ify the Operations Manager as soon as is practicable if the PSD is damaged, faulty or lost • ad the ECKA Information and Communication (ICT) Technology Policy and agree to abide by the procedures d within.

-Signature (authorised user)
+Signature (authorised user) Position

-Position

 Date

-Authorised by
+Authorised by Position

-Position

 Date